leiladagan/ENVS-193DS_spring-2025_final/README.md

 The data for my personal project was collected and stored on excel.
 I used the weather app to track the temperature, clock app to track time of day, stopwatch for shower length, and my planner to track work/gym day, type of work.

-The data referenced in problem 1 in is: Saleh, Dina and Joseph Domagalski.
+The data referenced in problem 1 is: Saleh, Dina and Joseph Domagalski.
 2021.
 “Concentrations, Loads, and Associated Trends of Nutrients Entering the Sacramento–San Joaquin Delta, California.” *San Francisco Estuary and Watershed Science*.
 DOI: 10.15447/sfews.2021v19iss4art6.

 The data referenced in problem 2 is: Kui, L. 2024.
 Daily sea surface temperature in Santa Barbara channel between 1982 and 2023 *ver 3.
 Environmental Data Initiative*. https://doi.org/10.6073/pasta/e930954949b2635928b8be6824630f84.